|True potato seed information and growing instructions|

 Loowit is most suitable for baking and roasting.
 It can also be boiled, but like a lot of all-purpose types, you must avoid extended boiling or it will fall apart.
 It holds its color very well when baked or roasted, but washes out a bit when boiled.
 Still, it makes some really incredible looking mashed potatoes.
 Like many potatoes with dark blue or red flesh, it has a fairly intense flavor, with a hint of bitterness.
 Most people do not detect this as bitterness, but just describe it as “potato” flavor, but people who are very sensitive to bitter flavors might not like it.
 I think it has great flavor, but I tend to favor varieties that have some bitterness.

-This is a mid season potato, maybe stretch to late with cool temperatures and abundant water.
+This is a late season potato.
+I previously described it as mid season, but this turned out to be the result of being infected with PVY.
 Tubers are mostly in the three to six inch range at maturity.
 Yields here range 2 to 3 pounds per plant.
 Dormancy is about three months, a bit less than most commercial potatoes, probably owing to its diploid parent.
 With low temperature storage, you can easily keep seed tubers alive (although sprouting) out to five months.
 Flowers are male fertile but produce very little pollen.
 It will set a better crop of berries if you vibrate the flowers or pollinate with another variety.
+The good news is that progeny of Loowit, even when selfed, tend to be much better pollen producers.

 This variety has performed well here against early and late blight.
 It is fairly vulnerable to scab, so if you have ground that is scabby, it is probably not the best choice.